ICDE24/PMMRec/README.md

 ## PMMRec

-This is the Torch implementation for our ICDE  2023 paper:
+This is the Torch implementation for our paper:

 > Multi-Modality is All You Need for Transferable Recommender Systems